 The next Malone novel—what, when, where?

-Come What May, the debut Malone novel, will go on sale at Amazon on November 25, 2016, in trade paperback and digital editions.
+Cold Comfort, the third Malone novel, will go on sale on November 28, 2017, in print and digital editions.

 Why name the character Malone and what kind of name is it?